Bitstream-Labs-AI/standards-and-research/README.md

 ### 📝 How to Contribute

 Contributions can be made in several ways.
-Please adhere to the **Code of Conduct** (if you plan to add one) and follow the guidelines below:
+Please adhere to the [Code of Conduct](CODE_OF_CONDUCT.md) and follow the guidelines below:

 #### 1. Suggest a New Resource or Standard